..

 - Vaseline oil (but cooking oil is fine)

-- (when I was riding a mountain bike I also had some brake fluid, a derailleur hanger and a small tool to remove the cassette)
+- (When I was mountain biking, I also had some brake fluid, a derailleur hanger, and a small tool to be able to remove the cassette).

 What do you recommend checking on a bike each day before setting off?